Developing a family support package for parents

 The further aim of the research is to investigate whether children’s outcomes are improved as a result of their parent’s access to the family support package and related to the ensuing outcomes for the parents.

-At the completion of the project, the family support package materials will be made available to families and practitioners as an Autism CRC resource in Connect Hub.
+At the completion of the project, the family support package materials will be made available to families and practitioners as an Autism CRC resource in the Autism CRC Knowledge Centre.

 If your child has recently been assessed for autism and you have discussed the family support package with a dedicated clinician at the Child Development Unit at La Trobe University, you can find some more information and a survey here